-The Innovative Seed Grant Program (ISGP) is designed to help faculty launch innovative and collaborative research, scholarship, and creative works.
-Since the first ISGP competition in 2006, seed grants of up to $50,000 have been awarded to 261 faculty researchers and research teams.
-To date, more than $11 million in grants have been awarded through this program.
-The promising results from ISGP funded faculty include important research findings, new partnerships, publications, workshops, exhibits, and seminars.
+Research & Innovation Seed Grants are designed to help faculty launch innovative and collaborative research, scholarship, and creative works.
+Since the first seed grant competition in 2006, seed grants of up to $50,000 have been awarded to over 260 faculty researchers and research teams.
+To date, more than $12 million in grants have been awarded through this program.
+The promising results from seed grant-funded faculty include important research findings, new partnerships, publications, workshops, exhibits, and seminars.

 This seed grant was instrumental in developing a new area of research within my group.
 Specifically, with the seed grant, I was able to expand our current scope of work while generating preliminary results necessary for an NIH proposal, which was funded. —Joel Kaar, Assistant Professor of Chemical and Biological Engineering

 “This editorial project has expanded the range of my expertise in Women and Gender Studies while broadening my contact with other scholars in the field here at CU Boulder, nationally, and internationally.” –Karen Jacobs, Associate Professor of English

 "The seed grant has contributed to my career progress in several ways.
 First, the grant has prompted and enabled me to write several additional grant proposals, as PI and Co-PI.
 Second, the grant will lead to at least one significant publication, co-authored with new colleagues.
 Third, the grant supported me in attending an international conference on forest and livelihoods, and thus gave me the opportunity to present this work on an academic stage.
 Finally, the seed grant project has actively developed and strengthened new and existing collaborations, thus extending my professional network both on campus and internationally." —Peter Newton, Assistant Professor Environmental Studies Program